Soltsice/Soltsice/Readme.md

 ### Workflow

-* Edit Solidity contracts, run `truffle compile`, run tests on Truffle stack (solidity or js)
+* Edit Solidity contracts, run `truffle compile`, run tests on Truffle stack (solidity or js, if any)
 * Run Soltsice command `soltsice ./src ./dest`, all TypeScript contracts will be updated, any API changes will block subsequent TS compilation
   (except for rare edge cases such as multiple return parameters which are returned as an array and we use `any` TS type for them)
-* Adjust React components & stores to the changes.
+* Adjust you code to the changes.

 ## Contributing